stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Never noticed that it was alone backwards, and that is... apt and kind of freaky, you know.
-Hey man, if red-- if what I call is red, looks like red to me, when I say red and you see a different colour, are we talking about red?
+Hey man, if red-- if what I call is red-- looks like red to me, when I say red and you see a different colour, are we talking about red?
 You know, it's that sort of stuff.

 #### BEN